dilloncarlos/pyupdate/README.md

 Use the following steps to make this shell script available to you from any directory:

-1. Run install script to add pyupdate to ~/.local/share and create a symlink in ~/.local/bin
+1. Run install script to add pyupdate to ~/.local/share and create a symlink in ~/.local/bin.
+It should suffice to type './intall.sh' in the working directory.

 ## Caution

 This script attempts to update ALL of your packages installed via pip.
-This could beb quite time consuming.
+This could be quite time consuming.
   Consider running this process in the background, and definitely make sure you don't urgently need python before using pyupdate.